BigSoftVideo/DOTEbase/clips-viewer.md

-## Using the Clips Organiser
+## Using the Project Clips Viewer

-Any clips created in a DOTE Project will be displayed in the Clips Organiser.
+Any clips created in the current selected _DOTE_ Project will be displayed in the Clips Organiser.
 Only media clips in that Project and transcript clips in any Transcript in that Project will be listed.